gvwilson/sensibleadventures/maddy-roo/old.md

 of the bot at the tail of the convoy and twisted around to point at them.
 Dockety put on sudden burst of speed.
-As it raced past the bot with the periscope
-Dockety tossed its rock at the other bot's wheels.
+As it raced past the bot with the periscope it tossed its rock onto the highway.
 *Bang!
 Crash!*
 The bot with the periscope tumbled through the air, knocking another off balance.